Rexore/OpenAudio/README.md

 A: No. All work as plain `<script>` tags.
 No bundler needed.

 **Q: Can I modify these?**
-A: Yes, under GPL-3.0.
+A: Yes, under Apache 2.0.
 Include the license and note your changes.

 **Q: Commercial use?**
 A: Yes.
-GPL-3.0 allows commercial use.
-You must provide source code and include the license.
+Apache 2.0 allows commercial use.
+You must include the license and notice of changes.

 **Q: What about Web Audio API?**
 A: These libraries use HTML5 Audio.
 Web Audio API is for advanced features (effects, visualization, frame-perfect timing).
 See [COMPARISON.md](./docs/COMPARISON.md).